 The paws of our four-legged pals are hardy, yet incredibly vulnerable.
 Whether your pets are indoor or outdoor rompers, they’re regularly exposed to all manner of threats, be it stepping into deadly toxins or humans stepping on their tootsies.

 Oftentimes, behavior and symptoms based in the animal’s foot area, such as limping, licking, chewing, lesions, and bleeding, indicate relatively minor problems.
 It may simply be that your pet is bored and therefore licks and chews on his paws to pass the time.
 This usually can be remedied with more play and affection.

 Or the paw may have been slightly injured in an accident.
-For these problems, a natural first-aid kit may do the trick, which should include tweezers to remove an embedded foreign object, hydrogen peroxide for cleaning (and as a blood-stopper), an antibacterial / antiviral remedy to help the healing, bandages, and Bach Flower Rescue remedy, among a few other items (see resources below for links to an article on this topic).
+For these problems, a natural first-aid kit may do the trick, which should include tweezers to remove an embedded foreign object, hydrogen peroxide for cleaning (and as a blood-stopper), an antibacterial / antiviral remedy to help the healing, bandages, a moisturizing paw balm and Bach Flower Rescue remedy, among a few other items (see resources below for links to an article on this topic).